imsaksham-c/UdacityDeepLearningNanodegree/Project-bikesharing/readme.md

 # Instructions
 git clone https://github.com/imsaksham-c/UdacityDeepLearningNanodegree.git

 cd into the project-bikesharing directory.

 Download anaconda or miniconda based on the instructions in the Anaconda lesson.
 These are also outlined in the repository README.

-Create a new conda environment: conda create --name deep-learning python=3
+Create a new conda environment:

+conda create --name deep-learning python=3

 Enter your new environment:

 Mac/Linux: >> source activate deep-learning

 Windows: >> activate deep-learning

-Ensure you have numpy, matplotlib, pandas, and jupyter notebook installed by doing the following: conda install numpy matplotlib pandas jupyter notebook Run the following to open up the notebook server: jupyter notebook
+Ensure you have numpy, matplotlib, pandas, and jupyter notebook installed by doing the following:

+conda install numpy matplotlib pandas jupyter notebook

+Run the following to open up the notebook server:

+jupyter notebook

-In your browser, open Predicting_bike_sharing_data.ipynb. enjoy :)
+In your browser, open Predicting_bike_sharing_data.ipynb

+enjoy :)